A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

 where $\phi(L)$ is the mean observed density with uncertainty $\sigma_\phi(L)$ for a given luminosity $L$, $\Phi(L,\phi^*, L^*, \alpha)$ is the estimation of the parametrisation of the Schechter function at a given luminosity $L$.
-Note that this parametrisation $\Phi$ corresponds to the convolution of the Schechter function with a Gaussian kernel, allowing us to account for the Eddington bias \citep{eddington_formula_1913} which is a selection bias where rare categories of objects are more often contaminated with more common categories of objects than reverse, because of their abundance.
-Finally, the first summation spans the luminosity range from GLIMPSE, and the second one from FRESCO \citep{meyerJWSTFRESCOComprehensive2024a} at $\mean{z}\sim7.9$.
-To estimate the uncertainties on the Schechter parameters, we sampled $n=10,000$ realisations of the luminosity function and fitted them with the above procedure.
+This parametrisation $\Phi$ corresponds to the convolution of the Schechter function with a Gaussian kernel, allowing us to account for the Eddington bias \citep{eddington_formula_1913}, which is a selection bias in which rare categories of objects are more often contaminated with more common categories of objects than the reverse because of their abundance.
+Finally, the first summation spans the luminosity range from GLIMPSE, and the second one from FRESCO \citep{meyer_jwst_2024} at $\mean{z}\sim7.9$.
+To estimate the uncertainties on the Schechter parameters, we sampled $n=10,000$ realisations of the LF and fitted them with the above procedure.
 We then measured the median and 16-84\% percentiles.
-The resulting fit parameters are listed in Tab. \ref{tab:schechter}.
+The resulting fit parameters are listed in Table \ref{tab:schechter}.